docksal/docksal/docs/system-requirements.md

 On Mac/Windows 8GB is recommended for a comfortable development experience assuming that Docksal's virtual machine uses 1GB of RAM and other usual browser/IDE memory usages.

 RAM requirements on Linux are usually lower because no VM layer is required.
-You could run Docksal stack even on 512Mb linux workstation/virtual machine.
-For development purposes thought it's recommended to have at least 4GB RAM assuming usual browser/IDE memory usages.
+You could run Docksal stack even on 512Mb Linux workstation/virtual machine.
+For development purposes though, it's recommended to have at least 4GB RAM assuming usual browser/IDE memory usages.

 ## Software